bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 ## Direction of Time
 By default, a sound world is explored by the traveler in a linear direction, entering the sound world each visit from the same point and leaving through the same exit, passing by all the areas of the world in an order that never changes.

+# Characters
+Characters (sounds or instruments) will be described with analogue synthesis.
 # Agency of the Traveler
 The traveler does not typically have much agency within a sound world itself, only making choices in the thoughts or pre-existing emotions they bring with them, and any external factors used to augment the visit (mood lighting, being alone or in company, walking or sitting, etc.)